-This chart will show you how much product images are necessary for your store.
+This chart will show you how many product images are necessary for your Shopify store.

-But if you feel like capturing your own photos is tedious, you can download it from royalty-free sites like,
+But if you feel like capturing your own photos is tedious, you can download them from royalty-free sites like,

 - Shopify’s Burst

-If you have a bigger budget, you can always add stock images in your store from,
+If you have a bigger budget, you can always add stock images to your Shopify store from,

 Let’s see how to add photos to your products in Shopify,